 We're glad you're with us.

-All right, big breaking news an hour from now, less than an hour from now, the House Intel Committee, they get together in the hopes that uh we're hoping they release the memo.
+hour from now, less than an hour from now, the House Intel Committee, they get together in the hopes that we're hoping they release the memo.

-Um if it is voted out of committee, the next step for that would be to go to the White House.
+If it is voted out of committee, the next step for that would be to go to the White House.

-And at that point, I've got to imagine the White House would be willing to, based on comments that they believe in transparency, let us the American people see it.
+And at that point, I've got to imagine the White House would be willing to, based on comments that they believe in transparency, let us, the American people, see it.

 That means we might have it by tonight.